silas/rock/_posts/2014-08-12-rock-20-and-runtimes.md

 [rock 0.20][pypi] ([diff][diff]) released.

- - make runtime optional
+ - Add bare runtimes: node, perl, php, python, and ruby (sets default tasks, but uses whatever is installed in your PATH)
- - add bare runtimes: node, perl, php, python, and ruby (sets default tasks, but uses whatever is installed in your `PATH`)
+ - Change runtime to be optional

 Runtime Changes